 Time-bound: Set a deadline for achieving your goals.
 For example, “increase Instagram followers by 15% within three months.”

-Types of Social Media Analytics Tools
+What are Social Media Analytics Tools

+Social Media analytics tools help you analyze the performance of your social media accounts.
 There are a number of tools available to help you analyze social media data.
 Selecting the right tool depends on your specific needs, budget, and the platforms you are using.

 Native Platform Analytics: Most social media platforms offer built-in analytics tools.
 For example, Facebook Insights, X (Twitter) Analytics, and Instagram Insights provide detailed metrics about your performance on their respective platforms.
 These tools are user-friendly and provide platform-specific data, making them an excellent starting point for analysis.